 In a recent poll, respondents were quite open to using public AI tools (note the data is biased since it was taken during a Copilot webinar).
 This curiosity is healthy, but likely isn’t structured nor intentional.
-Copilot’s rollout, since it’d be a sanctioned tool for work, should be structured and intentional.
+Copilot for M365’s rollout, since it’d be a sanctioned tool for work, should be structured and intentional.

 A short list of topics to explain to everyone:

 And managers, specifically, should:

 This is important enough to break out from the general “education” suggestions above.
 People should think more intentionally about how they share files.

 Giving people permission to a file, site, group, or team gives them access to all the content there.
 For instance, when someone wants to share an individual file or folder, they use shareable links.
 There are three primary link types:

 Of the three choices, the third is the best, because it narrows the visibility to the content.
 The first, however, is the default, and very few people select otherwise and end up oversharing.
 The good news is, admins can change the default to “Specific People,” to reduce oversharing via Copilot.
 Learn more about doing so at Manage sharing settings for SharePoint and OneDrive in Microsoft 365.